 The majority of oak frame building companies tend to use European or English oak.
 It’s mostly ‘green’, which means it has recently been felled and retains moisture, making it easier to work with.
 It requires no chemical treatments or preservatives.

 The resulting frame will continue to dry and naturally crack over the years – with shrinkage proving a structural advantage as the frame tightens, hardens and strengthens.
 Because of this, a well-designed and built oak-frame structure can be expected to last for at least 200 years.

 Design options for oak frame extensions

-These unique structures will prove more expensive than a standard extension.
+Oak frame extensions will prove more expensive than a standard extension.
 While some kits are available, most companies do offer a completely bespoke service, with packages ranging from supply right through to a comprehensive service covering design, planning, groundworks, supply, build and finish.
-Adding either a single storey or double-height extension can add value to your home, although that value depends on the space and its successful integration with the original house.
+Adding either a single storey extension or double-height extension can add value to your home, although that value depends on the space and its successful integration with the original house.

 Externally, extensions should always remain in proportion with the existing property and, from a planning perspective, be subservient to the original.
 Internally, consider the new addition’s function as well as form, and bear in mind that any new space must also work effectively with your existing layout, in terms of access, flow and light levels in the rooms beyond.
 Consult with an architect or designer.

 Oak frame extensions are subject to the same regulations and rules as any other, so before you consider any construction, do consult your local planning department.
 Some extensions may be allowed under permitted development rights, but many require planning permission due to their size, scale and location.